marisgg/evolutionary-potts/README.md

 Note that this will install the Python packages for the entire system; if that is undesired you should install the requirements in a virtual environment.
 For convenience you can also execute ./setup.sh, which will perform the required actions for you and also **upgrade your system packages**.
 ## Running the algorithm

 Evolving a group of cells using the parameters from our report can be accomplished by executing `python3 evolution/run.py`.
 You will be prompted to select the model that should be evolved (no chemokines, medium chemokines, high chemokines) and provide a seed.
 After this the evolution will run for 30 generations.
 The individuals of each generation are saved as json files in params/gen*.
 If you wish to store the printed output of the algorithm to a file, you can use standard Linux redirection: `python3 evolution/run.py > out.txt`.
+To exactly reproduce our results (requires 720 core-hours on a fast CPU!) run each model with the seed as specified below:

 ## Used seeds
 Our report used the following seeds for each simulation type: